American Guinea Hog

 Did you Know?

 The American Guinea hog became rare as homestead farms disappeared, and it survived only in the most isolated parts of the Southeast.
 During the 1980’s, new herds of Guinea hogs were established, and the breed has enjoyed a new resurgence on small farms and modern homesteads, but they are still listed as threatened by the Livestock Conservancy, an organization whose mission is to protect endangered livestock and poultry breeds from extinction.
+There is a total of less than 1k in North America and 5k in the world.

 How can I Help?